qiniu/formstate-x/dumi/docs/guide/composition/index.md

 }
 ```

-In addition of component `FullNameInput`, the module exported functionn `createState` as well, which is used to create the state for component `FullNameInput`.
+In addition of component `FullNameInput`, the module exported function `createState` as well, which is used to create the state for component `FullNameInput`.

 It is easy to embed the `FullNameInput` in a form, we can find it in file `index.ts`, which consists of two parts: